 Q. ‘Are there times when we don’t need to be assertive?’

 (1) Avoid bringing up an issue with someone who is grumpy, busy or tired.
 (Unless they’re always grumpy, busy or tired.)
-While you wait for the right time, prepare.
+While you wait for the right time to approach them, prepare.

 (3) If you can let go of a minor injustice without building resentment, do so.
 Being assertive doesn’t mean getting your way all the time.
 Let go of trivial incidents if they won’t be repeated, or if you aren’t concerned with them.

 (5) Sometimes we might choose to be aggressive rather than assertive.
-When I am speaking on my soapbox in Sydney’s Domain I often choose to be aggressive.
+When I am speaking on the Ladder of Knowledge in Sydney’s Domain, as a soapbox speaker, I often choose to be aggressive.
 It’s a conscious choice I make.